 Some of our past participants now hold or have held positions such as Berkeley Symphony Music Director, El Paso Symphony Orchestra, Philadelphia Orchestra, Charleston Symphony Orchestra, Dallas Symphony Orchestra, Minnesota Orchestra, Detroit Symphony Orchestra, Utah Symphony Associate Conductor, Norwalk Symphony Music DIrector, Amarillo Symphony Music Director, National Symphony Assistant Conductor, Santa Cruz Symphony Orchestra Music Director, Buffalo Symphony Associate Conductor, Kansas Symphony Assistant Conductor, Arkansas Symphony Assistant Conductor, and many more.
 Our past participants have also been accepted into the most prestigious conducting programs in the world including at The Juilliard School, the Curtis Institute of Music, the Peabody Institute, Rice University, University of Illinois, University of Michigan, Cincinnati Conservatory of Music, New England Conservatory, and many more.

-This year, hotel accommodations are not included in the tuition fee.
-Based on feedback from previous workshops, we will be offering two hotel options to give the conductors the options of price vs. quality and convenience.
-Both hotels include breakfast.
-And, if a conductor would prefer to find other accommodations, she or he is free to do so.
+This year, hotel accommodations are not included in the tuition fee, but we have made very good arrangements with the IBIS Styles hotel.
+If you would prefer to find other accommodations, you are free to do so.
 ICWF will still provide a group lunch (or one meal).